 BEST METRONOME FOR DRUMMERS LIVE & PRACTICE

-A metronomes is a timing devices that clicks, or beeps a steady rhythm and allows a musician to practice keeping a steady tempo and playing accurate rhythms.
+A metronome is a timing device that clicks, or beeps a steady rhythm and allows a musician to practice keeping a steady tempo and playing accurate rhythms.
 “Beats per minute” (bpm) is the standard reference for how fast or slow the beep or click is going.
 Getting a quality unit to practice with is absolutely essential to developing your drumming skills.
 As a drummer, if you cannot keep a steady tempo, and play accurate rhythms – GAME OVER – no one will want you playing drums with them!

 Today’s metronomes are electronic, digital and take advantage of all the latest technology.